symfony/symfony-docs/contributing/documentation/overview.rst

 Build the Documentation Locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have Docker installed on your machine, run these commands to build docs:
+If you have Docker installed on your machine, run these commands to build the
+docs:

 .. code-block:: terminal